 Most of our product development activities are conducted at our principal facilities in Santa Ana, California.
-Our research and development costs and expenses were approximately \$3.1 million for Fiscal 2013, \$3.2 million for Fiscal 2012 and \$2.4 million for Fiscal 2011.
+Our research and development costs and expenses were approximately \$4.0 million for Fiscal 2014, \$3.1 million for Fiscal 2013 and \$3.2 million for Fiscal 2012.
 We expect to continue to pursue various product development programs and incur research and development expenditures in future periods.

 We believe our engineering and product development capabilities are a competitive strength.
 We strive to continue to develop new products to meet the needs of the ever-changing ITS market as well as enhance and refine our existing product lines.
-Since 2008 our Roadway Sensors segment has introduced our VersiCam and VersiCam wireless products, Pico, RZ-4 advanced camera and our RZ-4 advanced wide dynamic range camera, which significantly improve video detection performance in certain harsh lighting conditions.
-During Fiscal 2012, we introduced our Vantage Vector product and also upgraded our Abacus and VantageView software products.
-Additionally, during Fiscal 2012, we began development of our software based IterisPeMS performance measurement system, which continued through Fiscal 2013 and will continue during Fiscal 2014.
+Since 2008, our Roadway Sensors segment has introduced our VantageNext, Vantage Vector, VersiCam and VersiCam wireless products, P10, P100, RZ-4 advanced camera and our RZ-4 advanced wide dynamic range camera, which significantly improve video detection performance in certain harsh lighting conditions, as well as upgrades to our Abacus and VantageView products.
+Additionally, during Fiscal 2012, we began development of our software based iPeMS performance measurement system, which continued through Fiscal 2014 and will continue during Fiscal 2015.
+We also plan to focus our development efforts on our ClearPath Weather and ClearPath Agriculture products.
 We believe that developing new offerings across our segments and enhancing, refining and marketing our existing products is a key component of strong organic growth and profitability.